AI & Content

 Scripe takes recordings and turns them into LinkedIn posts with AI.
 If your input is video or audio and your target is LinkedIn, it is a clean, focused fit, and it is a genuine repurposing tool in the sense that it starts from something you already said.

-The trade-off is the same narrowness that makes it good: it is LinkedIn-first, so one recording becomes a LinkedIn post, not a clip, a thread, and a newsletter at the same time.
+The trade-off is the same narrowness that makes it good: it is LinkedIn-first, so one recording becomes a LinkedIn post, not a clip, a thread, and a carousel at the same time.

 • Best for: creators repurposing recordings specifically into LinkedIn posts.